Sierra 2 Center for the Arts & Community

 Mission

-SCNA promotes inclusiveness, awareness, and involvement for a safe, vibrant neighborhood and actively participates in preserving the heritage of and enhancing the quality of life in the Curtis Park neighborhood and throughout Sacramento by operating the Sierra 2 Center for the Arts & Community.
+Sierra Curtis Neighborhood Association (SCNA) promotes the arts, inclusiveness, awareness, and involvement for a safe, vibrant neighborhood.
+We actively participate in preserving the heritage of and enhancing the quality of life in the Curtis Park neighborhood and throughout Sacramento by operating the Sierra 2 Center for the Arts & Community, a vibrant art and cultural incubator that serves as the heart of our work.

 Needs